Henry Percy, 1st Earl of Northumberland

 Northumberland in History

-In 1402, the Percies won a highly significant victory against the Scots (under Archibald, Earl of Douglas) at Holmidon Hill.
+In 1402, the Percies won a highly significant victory against the Scots (under Archibald, Earl of Douglas) at Humbleton Hill.
 Douglas, along with several other noblemen, was taken captive.
 The king was pleased with the victory but still expected the Percies to hand over the Scottish prisoners they had captured.
-Northumerland handed over his hostages but Hotspur refused to hand over his.
-This infuriated King Henry and he threatened that there would be consequences if the prisoners were not surrendered to him.
-Still, Hotspur resisted.
+Northumerland handed over his hostages, but Hotspur refused to hand over the Earl of Douglas.
+This infuriated King Henry, who proceeded to threaten the Percies that there would be consequences if the prisoners were not surrendered to him; still, Hotspur resisted.
 In addition, the king refused to ransom one Edmund Mortimer who had been captured by the Welsh rebel Owen Glendower and had married the rebel's daughter.
-Mortimer was Hotspur's brother-in-law and uncle to the young Edmund Mortimer, Earl of March, one who had a stronger claim to the throne than Henry did.
+Mortimer was Hotspur's brother-in-law and uncle to the young Edmund Mortimer, Earl of March, a boy who many contemporaries agreed had a stronger claim to the throne than Henry did.
 Ultimately, the Percies decided to rebel against the man they had been so instrumental on putting on the throne in favor of the Earl of March.
-There were certainly other factors involved (such as the king's failure to pay certain sums to the Percies) but the issues with the Scottish prisoners and Mortimer would be the final straw.
+There were certainly other factors involved (such as the king's failure to pay certain sums to the Percies), but the issues with the Scottish prisoners and Mortimer would be the final straw.
 The Percies joined forces with Glendower and the Welsh and Douglas and the Scots in rebellion against the king in 1403.
-When Henry heard about the rebellion he reacted swiftly enough to isolate the army led by Hotspur, his uncle Worcester and Douglas before they were able to be joined by the forces of Glendower and Northumberland.
+When Henry heard about the rebellion, he reacted swiftly enough to isolate the army led by Hotspur, his uncle Worcester and Douglas before they were able to be joined by the forces of Glendower and Northumberland.
 A bloody battle broke out at Shrewsbury that saw a decisive victory for the royal forces, the death of Hotspur and the capture (and later execution) of Worcester.
 After Hotspur's defeat, Northumberland was pursued by the king's army and forced into submission.
-Northumberland was forced to swear unfeigned allegiance to Henry, was stripped of his title of marshal and had to submit a large portion of his lands.
+Northumberland was compelled to swear allegiance to Henry, was stripped of his title of marshal and had to submit a large portion of his lands.
 For the next two years, he led a quiet life on his remaining northern estates.

 Northumberland in Shakespeare